 - Plan specifying any additional control measures to meet the requirements of a total maximum daily load (TMDL)

-Projects over an acre requiring a SWPPP may elect to use the Virginia Tech SWPPP template which contains all the required sections to adequately and successfully prepare the document for approval.
+Projects over an acre need a SWPPP and are required to use the Virginia Tech SWPPP template.
+This template contains all the required sections to adequately and successfully prepare the document for approval.
+It is required to be put together and available for review by Virginia Tech Site and Infrastructure Development staff at the pre-construction meeting.

 Construction General Permit Coverage